NBISweden/workshop-reproducible-research/docs/jupyter.md

 This tutorial depends on files from the course BitBucket repo.
 Take a look at the [intro](index.md) for instructions on how to set it up if you haven't done so already.
 Then open up a terminal and go to `reproducible_research_course/jupyter`.

 ## Install Jupyter Notebook
 If you have done the [Conda tutorial](conda.md) you should know how to define an environment and install packages using Conda.
-Create an environment containing the packages `jupyter` and `nb_conda` (for managing Conda environments from Jupyter) from the `conda-forge` channel.
+Create an environment containing the following packages from the `conda-forge` channel.
 Don't forget to activate the environment.

+* `jupyter`: for running everything
+* `nb_conda`: for integrating Conda with Jupyter Notebook
+* `plotly` and `numpy`: for generating plots

 (If you don't want to use Conda for some reason you can also install Jupyter with `pip3 install jupyter`.)